VictorAcuna04/Computer-Science-31/projectThree/README.md

 major program segments and explain any tricky code.
 2. A file named report.doc or report.docx (in Microsoft Word format) or report.txt (an ordinary text file) that contains your name :
-a.
-A brief description of notable obstacles you overcame.
+    - A brief description of notable obstacles you overcame.
 (In Project 1, for example, some people had the problem of figuring out how to work with more than one version of a program in Visual C++.)
-b.
-A list of the test data that could be used to thoroughly test your program, along with the reason for each test.
+    - A list of the test data that could be used to thoroughly test your program, along with the reason for each test.
 You don't have to include the results of the tests, but you must note which test cases your program does not handle correctly.
 (This could happen if you didn't have time to write a complete solution or if you ran out of time while still debugging a supposedly complete solution.)

 The writeup Some Things about Strings tells you what you need to know about strings for this project.

 As you develop your program, periodically try it out under another compiler (g++ if you're doing your primary development using Visual C++, or Visual C++ if you're doing your primary development using clang++ or g++ (e.g., with Xcode on a Mac)).
 Sometimes one